GaelGirodon/ci-badges-action/README.md

 ![coverage](https://img.shields.io/endpoint?style=flat-square&url=https%3A%2F%2Fgist.githubusercontent.com%2FGaelGirodon%2F715c62717519f634185af0ebde234992%2Fraw%2Fci-badges-action-cobertura-coverage.json)

-This action generates badges (as JSON files) from Go, JUnit, Cobertura and JaCoCo test and coverage reports and upload them to a Gist to make them available to Shields through the endpoint feature with (almost) zero configuration.
+This action generates badges (as JSON files) from Go, JUnit, Cobertura and JaCoCo test and coverage reports (most test runners and code coverage tools, including Mocha, Jest, PHPUnit, c8, Istanbul/nyc, and more, support at least one of these formats) and upload them to a Gist to make them available to Shields through the endpoint feature with (almost) zero configuration.

 ## Usage

-Create a Gist and an access token (with the `gist` scope) and store the access token in your repository secrets.
+Create a [Gist](https://gist.github.com) and an [access token](https://github.com/settings/tokens) (with the `gist` scope) and store the access token in your repository secrets.

-Add the action to your workflow (after running tests, as reports must be available in the current working directory):
+Add the action to your [workflow](./.github/workflows/main.yml#L27-L30) (after running tests, as reports must be available in the current working directory):

 ```yaml
 uses: gaelgirodon/ci-badges-action@v1